 There is a lot of information that an individual must work through during the addiction recovery process.
 Therefore, it is essential to have the right tools and resources to support you so you can give yourself the best chance for recovery.
 For some, this means having the right type of evidence-based treatment program.
-If you are seeking a cognitive-behavioral therapy program in Springfield, OH, you are on the right path.
+If you are seeking a cognitive-behavioral therapy program (CBT) or a dialectical behavior therapy program (DBT) in Ohio, you are on the right path.
 At Ethan Crossing Recovery, we can help you determine if this is the correct type of care for your needs.

 The first step in cognitive-behavioral therapy is to learn how to recognize when these automatic thoughts are occurring.
 The goal is to catch yourself in these negative patterns.
 In doing so, you will then be able to make changes in your thought patterns to alter the outcome.
 With this type of treatment, you will work towards goals such as:

 - Dismissing insecurities and negative thoughts that lead to drug or alcohol use